Sobering Centers Explained

 This high-level fact sheet about sobering programs in California is now available.

-In addition, CHCF commissioned a leading expert on sobering centers, Shannon Smith-Bernardin, PhD, RN, an assistant professor in the School of Nursing at the University of California, San Francisco, to produce a comprehensive field report about these programs, which will be available shortly.
+In addition, CHCF commissioned a leading expert on sobering centers, Shannon Smith-Bernardin, PhD, RN, an assistant professor in the School of Nursing at the University of California, San Francisco, to produce a comprehensive field report about these programs, which is also available for download below.